wojciechszutryk/Budet-App/README.md

 ## Project Status

 This project is currently in development.
-Frontend part done in 80%.
-Backend is currently in progress.
+Done in ~90%.
+Ther are some cosmetc changes to be made.

-## Project Screen Shot(s)
+## Project Screen Shot(s) && Demo video

 https://user-images.githubusercontent.com/72247608/123413491-244fbd80-d5b3-11eb-80c3-5277a9265a56.mp4